Singular homology of roots of unity: Background

-Finally, we recall the notion of continuous maps between pairs of closure spaces and how homotopy classes of such maps can be used to define higher homotopy groups.
+Finally, we recall the notion of continuous maps between pairs of closure spaces and how homotopy classes of such maps can be used to define fundamental groups of closure spaces.
+One could also in a straightforward way generalize this construction and define higher homotopy groups of closure spaces, but we choose not to pursue this direction here.
 References are made to~\cite{rieser2021vcech,demaria1984homotopy}.

 A \emph{continuous map} $f:(X,A)\to (Y,B)$ between closure space pairs is a continuous map $f:X\to Y$ such that $f(A)\subset B$.
 For a point $p$ in $X$, we call the pair $(X,p)$ a \emph{pointed space.}